StarunneR/hexo-theme-vexo/README.md

 ## About

 - Give a star if you like , fork or just clone to use , and also you can help me fix bugs and add new feature :)
-- If you have any problem or requirement , just open an issue here and i will help you.
+- If you have any problem or requirement , just open an issue here and I will help you.
 - Thanks to [@imsun](https://github.com/imsun) , [@Evan You](https://github.com/yyx990803) and [@Hexo](https://hexo.io).

 ## LICENSE